 North Longs Peak Trail is a hiking trail in Larimer County, Colorado.
 It is within Rocky Mountain National Park.
 It is 5.2 miles long and begins at 12,077 feet altitude.
 Traveling the entire trail is 10.6 miles with a total elevation gain of 2,897 feet.
 The trail ends near the Granite Pass (elevation 12,083 feet) saddle.
 There are also information guideposts near the end of the trail.

-North Longs Peak Trail Professional Review and Guide
+North Longs Peak Trail Professional Reviews and Guides

 "This trail is lightly used, a surprise given the unique terrain and beautiful views.
 The first mile or so to the Boulder Brook Trail intersection offers superb views of Glacier Gorge, Flattop and Hallet peaks, the Mummies, and the entire valley on the return.
 This trail can also be used for climbs of Storm Peak, Mt.
 Lady Washington, and even Longs Peak if you want to avoid the crowds of the main Longs Peak Trail and don’t mind the extra distance."